British Psychological Society: The Psychologist

+The Psychologist is the monthly magazine of the British Psychological #society.
+It provides a forum for communication and discussion among all members of the society and beyond, and helps promote the advancement and diffusion of knowledge of psychology, pure and applied.

+The Psychologist is read by more than 40,000 members in print, and the website – which runs a significant amount of online-only content – reaches millions of users each year.

+The Psychologist is also available in app form, with extras such as author-narrated audio for BPS members.
+On social media, the focus is a Bluesky presence.

+The Psychologist was launched in 1988, incorporating the existing Bulletin of the British Psychological Society.
+A full archive is available.

+The Psychologist (both in print and online) also incorporates the British Psychological Society’s Research Digest, launched in 2003 to provide journalistic, accessible summaries of new peer-reviewed research.
+The Research Digest is also available to all as a weekly email, and has an associated podcast PsychCrunch.

+Dr Jon Sutton took up the role of Editor of The Psychologist in March 2000, coming from a psychology lectureship at Glasgow Caledonian University.
+His official title now is Head of Science Communication, reflecting broader efforts to tell ‘stories of Psychology’ that have included a regular presence at Latitude Festival.

 Books

 The Society publishes a series of textbooks in collaboration with Wiley-Blackwell.
 These cover most of the core areas of psychology.

 Member networks: Sections, divisions, branches and groups

 The British Psychological Society currently has ten divisions and nineteen sections.
 Divisions and sections differ in that the former are open to practitioners in a certain field of psychology, so professional and qualified psychologists only will be entitled to full membership of a division, whereas the latter are interest groups comprising members of the BPS who are interested in a particular academic aspect of psychology.